 In the UE:

-- An AI/ML model inference engine that receives both the network AI/ML model subset(s), and input data (from a UE data source), for UE inference.
+- An AI/ML model inference engine that receives both the network AI/ML model subset(s), and input media data (from a UE data source), for UE inference.

 - An intermediate data delivery function receives the intermediate data from the UE inference engine and sends it to the network via the 5GS.
 This delivery function may also contain functionalities related to QoS requests and monitoring.
 If the intermediate data delivery function performs optimization or compression on intermediate data, this function may apply corresponding optimization or decompression techniques.